cassiecarr/CarND-TrafficSignClassifier-P2-1/writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+My pre-processing techniques included 4 steps.
+First, I converted the images to grayscale to simplify the data processing.

-Here is an example of a traffic sign image before and after grayscaling.
+Second, the images were normalized using min max normalization within a range of 0 to 1.
+This helps with images that have poor contrast and brings all input values into a set range.
+See the effects below:

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+Third, additional augemented images were added to the training set, representing random translations, rotations, zoom, brightness, and contrast.

+Fourth, the images were randomly shuffled.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

+As described with my pre-processing techniques above, augmented images were added to the training set in order to provide additional data with more varience to improve accuracy and improve model robustness against rotation, brightness, etc. The trianing set originally contained 34,799 examples.
+Augmented images were used to increase this by a factor of six, resulting in over 200,000 training images.

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+The code for splitting the data into training and validation sets is contained in the second code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...
+The training and testing images provided in the traffic sign dataset were utilized.
+In the future, it would be an improvement to combine these images, then randomly split the training data into a training set and validation set.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My final training set had 208,794 number of images.
+My validation set and test set had 4,410 and 12,630 number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.